Collaboratively protecting the coastal edge with local communities by means of new wave-conservation strategies.

-FMA collaborates with Rompientes to develop and implement strategies, educational programs, communication campaigns, and research activities for the legal protection of surf breaks and coastal edges, which are under imminent threats all throughout the coast of Chile.
+FMA collaborates with Rompientes to develop and implement strategies, educational programs, communication campaigns and research activities for the legal protection of surf breakers and the coastal edge that are under imminent threats along the Chilean coast.